-Rechecking process is only to ensure that all answers in the scripts have been marked and consistently graded and the calculation of marks awarded are correct.
+The rechecking process is only to ensure that all answers in the scripts have been marked and consistently graded and the calculation of marks awarded are correct.
 The answer script of the course will not be reevaluated.

 The school will confirm any changes in the students' examination results.
-If there is any changes in the grades or marks, students can request for a refund of RM25.00.
+If there are any changes in the grades or marks, students may request a refund of RM25.00.
 The Examination and Graduation Unit will make amendments to the results of the course and students can check their updated status in the respective Campus Online portals.